perwin/pyimfit/docs/overview.rst

--  χ2 with data-based errors (default): the default is a standard χ2 approach using per-pixel Gaussian errors, with the assumption that the errors (sigma values) are the square root of the data values.
+-  χ2 with data-based errors (default): the default is a standard χ2 approach using per-pixel Gaussian errors, with the assumption that the errors (sigma values) can be approximated by the square root of the data values.

 -  χ2 with model-based errors: Alternately, you can specify *model-based* errors, where the sigma values are the square root of